mxw/mxawng/src/collections/_poems/the-body.md

 Few lives are lived.
 Most are mislaid,
 as if marooned someplace between the is and land,
 latent, as if being were too slight or still, and
-its trembling blue dot marks where our bodies are laid.
+its trembling blue dot marked where our bodies are laid.
 Yet, I think every life ought to transpire: each foregone,
 unprinted trail, each unmade desire, each wish is a tragedy;
 therefore—in what is—there is only majesty.